-Eight are already open, and different activities are on offer at each reserve, depending on what suits the area.
+Nine are now open and each offer different activities, depending on what suits the area.

 But be mindful when you visit these picturesque places that they also store vital water supplies for our state.
 Because of this you can’t take the family dog with you, as they could contaminate the water and pose a risk to the safety of drinking water.
 However, it is okay to take an assistance animal if you are living with a disability.

-Here are the eight reservoir reserves you can now visit and the activities you can enjoy when you get there:
+Here are the nine reservoir reserves you can now visit and the activities you can enjoy when you get there:

 Myponga Reservoir Reserve is nestled near the township of Myponga on the Fleurieu Peninsula, about an hour’s drive from Adelaide.

-This reservoir is a huge hit with visitors.
-There’s a 3.3 km trail which is ideal for walking and running, and there’s room for families to enjoy a picnic.
+There’s 6 km of trails that are ideal for walking and running, and there’s room for families to enjoy a picnic.
 You can also head to the lookout to take in the scenic surrounds.

 A short drive south-east of Williamstown in the Barossa Valley, Warren Reservoir is open for fishing either from the shore or from a canoe or kayak.